Machine Learning Green's Functions of Strongly Correlated Hubbard Models: Results and discussion

 \subsubsection{Accuracy of Predictions}

-The absolute relative difference (ARD) between exact and predicted self-energy for test data from fig. \ref{fig:fig1} is presented in fig. \ref{fig:fig3}(a)-(d).
+The absolute relative difference (ARD) between the exact and predicted self-energy for test data from fig. \ref{fig:fig1} is presented in fig. \ref{fig:fig3}(a)-(d).
 Figure \ref{fig:fig3}(a) shows the ARD for on-diagonal (purple) and off-diagonal (yellow) matrix elements over all frequencies as a function of Coulomb repulsion $U$, see eq. \ref{eq:difference1}.
-The colored areas correspond to the standard deviation.
+The colored areas correspond to the standard deviation around the mean computed in linear space.
+When the frequency-resolved ARD is displayed on a logarithmic axis, the errors may appear visually large, due to the broad distribution of ARD values.
 The predictions have the lowest error for small and intermediate $U$-values, with relative differences between $10^{-5}$ and $10^{-4}$.
 In contrast, systems with stronger correlations ($U>8$) can be predicted less accurately, leading to a relative error of up to 10\%.
 Interestingly, there is a large range of Coulomb repulsions up to $U \approx 6$ that can be predicted with the same relative error.
 This raises the question of whether the increased error at large $U$ arises from complex excitation properties that are difficult to capture with mean-field data, and whether it can be mitigated by including training samples at even larger Coulomb interactions.
-Figure \ref{fig:fig3}(b) shows the same trends as fig. \ref{fig:fig3}(a), but visualized for different imaginary frequencies.
+In fig. \ref{fig:fig3}(b), we present the ARD over all matrix elements for different frequencies.
+Similar to fig. \ref{fig:fig3}(a), we observe that the error increases with increasing Coulomb repulsion $U$.
 We use an adapted Gauss-Legendre grid, meaning that the mapping of frequency index to frequency value is not linear (see fig. \ref{fig:fig1}(d)-(f)), where $\omega_{1}$ (purple) represents the smallest frequency value, and $\omega_{30}$ (yellow) the largest value.
-The smallest frequency values can be predicted less accurately due to the more complicated low-energy physics near the Fermi edge.
+We observe that the smallest frequency values (purple) can be predicted less accurately due to the more complicated low-energy physics near the Fermi edge.
 Each data point in fig. \ref{fig:fig3}(c) stems from an independent ML model, see eq. \ref{eq:difference2}, which shows that our ML architecture is well-suited to learn the self-energy over a broad range of frequencies.
-Similar to fig. \ref{fig:fig3}(b), we observe that the self-energy of the largest frequency values can be predicted with accuracies as low as $10^{-4}$, while the relative error increases for smaller frequencies.
+Similar to fig. \ref{fig:fig3}(b), we observe that the self-energy of the largest frequency values can be predicted with errors as low as $10^{-4}$, while the relative error increases for smaller frequencies.
 In fig. \ref{fig:fig3}(d), we present the ARD over all matrix elements for different $U$-values as a function of frequency.
 We find that the best predictions can be achieved for small and intermediate $U$-values, but not for the smallest value $U = 0.25$.
 This is most likely due to the fact that we did not provide training data for $U<0.25$.